OrangeGlowest/Game-Blocker-Extension/README.md

 If you are a school or apart of a company who wants this, please conatact me (elias9vx5@gmail.com) so we can talk and get it suited for your needs.

-If you find a website that is not being blocked by the extension but is a game website please create a issue
+If you find a website that is not being blocked by the extension but is a game website please create a issue with the website link